 In any Florida paternity proceeding, these three issues will be considered:

 The best interests of the child: In a divorce that involves children, Florida family law puts the best interests of the child or children above all other considerations in the case, and all decisions are based upon what the court believes are in the child’s best interests.

-Child support: Florida child support guidelines indicate what amount should be paid each month, although either parent can request to have the guideline amount reasonably raised or lowered.
+Child support: Florida child support lawyer guidelines indicate what amount should be paid each month, although either parent can request to have the guideline amount reasonably raised or lowered.
 The final sum is determined by the income of the parents, health insurance and child-care expenses, and the time-sharing agreement.
 In Florida, child support is a child’s right, not a parent’s, so child support cannot be negotiated to gain a benefit for a parent.
 Even when parents reach a child support agreement, a judge may reject the agreement if it strays too far from the guidelines or if it does not serve the best interests of the child.